 The Modern Development

 If there is one thing Ancoats does well, it is the marriage of old and new.
 It is teeming with the history of our industrious past, but in recent years it is also home to modern developments and there are many many more to come.
-Islington Wharf, for example, will run alongside the canal close to the quaint Lock Keepers cottage.
+Islington Wharf Locks, for example, runs alongside the canal close to the quaint Lock Keepers cottage.
 All these developers have a certain sensitivity towards this history of the area without neglecting modern tastes.
-Islington Wharf is set to be a really good example of this design ethos with its brick exterior and architectural design which is intended to hug the canal.
+Islington Wharf Locks is set to be a really good example of this design ethos with its brick exterior and architectural design which is intended to hug the canal.
+This development comes under the Government's Help To Buy Scheme, which means you can be part of the Ancoats community by Summer with just a 5% deposit!

 The Scenic Views